Recreational dive sites: Temperate

 The Table Mountain National Park Marine Protected Area around the Cape Peninsula is a popular diving region in the Atlantic Ocean, in the vicinity of Cape Town, South Africa, with more than 250 named dive sites, many of which have been surveyed and mapped.
 The Cape Peninsula marks the boundary between the cool temperate Benguela ecoregion, which extends from Namibia to Cape Point, and is dominated by the cold Benguela Current, and the warm temperate Agulhas ecoregion to the east of Cape Point which extends eastwards to the Mbashe River.
 The break at Cape Point is very distinct in the inshore depth ranges, and the waters of the east and west sides of the peninsula support noticeably different ecologies, though there is a significant overlap of resident organisms.
 There are a large proportion of species endemic to South Africa along this coastline.

 The Tsitsikamma Marine Protected Area in the south coast of South Africa is another temperate region of high biodiversity and endemism, but the tourism infrastructure is not optimised for diving, as the sea conditions are somewhat unpredictable.

 Polar

 From a diving perspective, polar diving includes all diving within the polar zones, and the water is generally below 10 C, and much of it is often at or slightly below 0 C and covered by ice.

+Scuba diving in Antarctica has transitioned from being exclusively for scientists but has been available for recreational purposes for the past 15 years.
+Organised diving for tourists is done primarily in the Antarctic Peninsula.
+It has been gaining popularity due to the availability of reasonably priced drysuits.